helicalAI/helical/docs/model_cards/geneformer.md

 In version 2.0, Geneformer introduces a cancer-tuned model variant using domain-specific continual learning.
 This variant was developed to address the exclusion of malignant cells from the initial pretraining due to their propensity for gain-of-function mutations.
 The cancer-tuned model underwent additional training with ~14 million cells from cancer studies, including matched healthy controls, to provide contrasting context.
 This approach allows the model to better understand gene network rewiring in malignancy while maintaining its general knowledge of gene network dynamics.

+The first version of the model is published in this <a href="https://www.nature.com/articles/s41586-023-06139-9.epdf?sharing_token=u_5LUGVkd3A8zR-f73lU59RgN0jAjWel9jnR3ZoTv0N2UB4yyXENUK50s6uqjXH69sDxh4Z3J4plYCKlVME-W2WSuRiS96vx6t5ex2-krVDS46JkoVvAvJyWtYXIyj74pDWn_DutZq1oAlDaxfvBpUfSKDdBPJ8SKlTId8uT47M%3D">Nature Paper</a>.
+The second version of the model is available at <a href="https://pubmed.ncbi.nlm.nih.gov/39229018/">NIH</a>.

 When to use each model:
 - Base pretrained model: Use for general transcriptomic analysis tasks and non-cancer-specific applications.
 - Cancer-tuned model: Use for cancer-specific analyses, tumor microenvironment studies, and predicting factors that could shift cells to tumor-restricting or immune-activating states.